Key Quote

 WOW — THE LIMITS OF PHILOSOPHY (Wittgenstein)

-Ludwig Wittgenstein argued that philosophy often tries to solve problems that are actually caused by linguistic confusion — words misleading us into false questions.
-Leonato's toothache analogy makes a similar point: philosophical language about patience and endurance sounds wise but fails to address the material reality (physical, concrete conditions) of suffering.
+Ludwig Wittgenstein argued that philosophy often tries to solve problems that are actually caused by linguistic confusionlinguistic confusion — Misunderstanding caused by the misleading nature of language — words misleading us into false questions.
+Leonato's toothache analogy makes a similar point: philosophical language about patience and endurance sounds wise but fails to address the material realitymaterial reality — The physical, concrete conditions of existence of suffering.
 This anticipates Wittgenstein's famous dictum: 'Whereof one cannot speak, thereof one must be silent.'
 Leonato suggests that some experiences — genuine grief, physical pain — exist beyond the reach of language.
 Shakespeare uses comedy to arrive at a genuinely philosophical insight: the limits of philosophy itself.

 Key Words